burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-In the example above we use `virtual` keyword that should be used for inheritance branches that come from a common ancestor for different inheritance paths.
+In the example above, we use the `virtual` keyword that should be used for inheritance branches that come from a common ancestor for different inheritance paths.
 An example represents classical diamond shape inheritance.
 In such a situation with such a memory layout, it is less possible to create a simple strategy with a sliding window that looks *"beautifully"* at the given object and during upcasting and downcasting shifts the windows.
-To mitigate this the following trick is used.
+To mitigate this, the following trick is used.

 In our original example with several `B` classes in fact for each `B1,B2,B3,B4` class the compiler to provide access to the shared data in `class A` creates a field of type `vptr.B1, vptr.B2, vptr.B3, vptr.B4`.
 All these pointers are pointed to the `vtable` table.

-For non-virtual function calls, the member function to call is statically determined, at compile time.
-For virtual functions a derived
+For non-virtual function calls, the member function to call is statically determined at compile time.
+For virtual functions, a derived
 class can override, or replace, the actual function definition to be used when an inherited member.

 Whether the `override` should be used for a specific class depends upon whether the member function is declared `virtual`.
-Firstly for each class, we construct such Table of virtual functions.
+Firstly, for each class, we construct a Table of virtual functions.
 A `vptr` pointer is added to a class instance to address the virtual function table (`vtable`).

-Each virtual function in a class has a corresponding entry in that classs vtable.
+Each virtual function in a class has a corresponding entry in that class's vtable.
 Each entry holds the address of the virtual function override appropriate to **that class**.
 Calling a virtual function requires:
 * Fetching the instances `vptr`.
 * Indirectly calling.

 Each virtual table consists of:
 1. **virtual base offset** - number of bytes to be added to the `vptr.B1` field address to get the address of shared variables from `class A`.
 2. **top** - offset of the `vptr.B1` field from the beginning of the structure.
-May be required for complex situations with casting.
+This may be required for complex situations with casting.
 3. **std::type_info** - value which stores information about the actual type which can be queried in runtime via [typeid](https://en.cppreference.com/w/cpp/language/typeid).
 4. If there are pointers to real called functions tables `sizeof` class 'FROM_B1_B2_B3_B4' is equal to 32 bytes, if the size of a pointer is 8 bytes.
 5. **Table of virtual functions** - is essentially an array of pointers to (virtual) functions.
 These pointers are used at runtime to invoke the appropriate function.
-At compile time it may not yet be known which function should be called.
-A derived one is implemented in a class that inherits from the base class, or a base class.
+At compile time, it may not yet be known which function should be called.
+A derived one is implemented in a class that inherits from the base class or a base class.

 The C++ standards do not specify exactly how dynamic dispatch is implemented.
 In addition, the compiler creates a separate virtual method table for each class.
-When an object is created, a pointer to this table)vptr) is added as a hidden member of the class.
+When an object is created, a pointer to this table (vptr) is added as a hidden member of the class.

 The compiler must also generate "hidden" code in the constructors of each class to initialize a new object's virtual table.

 A method access specifier determines whether you can call it or not outside the class.
-The access modifier does not play a role if you can override it or not.
+The access modifier does not play a role in whether you can override it or not.

 ## Object Orientated Design

 C++ is a multi-paradigm language.
-Even a big part of it is devoted to Object Orientated Programming (OOP).
+A big part of it is devoted to object-oriented programming (OOP).
 OOP can be implemented in different ways.
 In this section, we will share background about the subject.
 These materials are based on vision T.Hoare from 1965-1970.

 In the context of OOP:
 * *Type* - is a set of objects with operations on them.
 * *Polymorphism* - literally translated as "many forms".
 In the context of OOP, it means working with objects of different shapes in the same way.

-**From which place OOP come from?**
+**From which place does OOP come?**

 OOP was born from the shortcomings of structured programming.
-Structure programming essentially means C-style development when there are structures and there are functions.
+Structure programming essentially means C-style development when there are structures and functions.
 Advantages of structured programming:
 * Errors are coming at the early stages of development.
 * Distribution of work.